artghieri/The-C-Language/README.md

   PROGRAMMING-LANGUAGE ||--|{ LOW-LEVEL : " "
 ```

-> ***A middle-level programming lies between the low-level and high-leve programming language.
+> ***A middle-level programming lies between the low-level and high-level programming language.
 It's advantages are that it supports the features of high-level programming, it is a user-friendly language, and closely related to machine language and human language.***

 #